UPDATED: APRIL 27, 2023 | 1 MIN READ

 These may happen separately, or multiple may happen in one instance.
 Even if you appear to be paying attention, if your mind isn’t on the task of driving, then you’re driving distracted.

-Plus, if you’re caught by a cop driving distracted, you will likely get a ticket.
+Plus, if caught by a cop driving distracted, you will likely get a ticket.
 Tickets cause insurance rate increases.
-Also, if you are in an accident due to distracted driving, your insurance rates will increase.
+Also, your insurance rates will increase if you are in an accident due to distracted driving.

 Can texting and driving affect your car insurance rates?

+How do you avoid distracted driving penalties?
 There is no way to drive distracted safely.
-Even small distractions that seem minor can cause the end of a life, including your own.
-There aren’t any tips to help you drive distracted safely.
+Even minor distractions can cause the end of life, including your own.
+Follow these tips to drive safely and avoid violations.

 Here are some of our tips to avoid distracted driving: